Koha-Community/kohadocs/source/searching.rst

     **Note**

-    'OPAC view' needs the :ref:`OPACBaseURL <opacbaseurl-label>` system preference to be properly set.
+    'OPAC view' needs the :ref:`OPACBaseURL` system preference to be properly set.

 To the right of each record are the holdings information and availability.